SteakEnthusiast/SteakEnthusiast.github.io/source/_posts/Deobfuscating-Javascript-via-AST-Manipulation-Converting-Bracket-Notation-Dot-Notation-for-Property-Accessors.md

   - Javascript
   - Deobfuscation
   - Babel
+  - Reverse Engineering
+categories:
+  - Deobfuscation
 ---

 # Preface

-This article assumes a preliminary understanding of Abstract Syntex Tree structure and [BabelJS](https://babeljs.io/).
-[Click Here](http://SteakEnthusiast.github.io/none) to read my introductory article on the usage of Babel.
+This article assumes a preliminary understanding of Abstract Syntax Tree structure and [BabelJS](https://babeljs.io/).
+[Click Here](http://SteakEnthusiast.github.io/2022/05/21/Deobfuscating-Javascript-via-AST-An-Introduction-to-Babel/) to read my introductory article on the usage of Babel.

 I'll be honest, this transformation is less "deobfuscation" than it is "making our script look slightly prettier".
 Even so, I think that it's worth mentioning since it's still an interesting example of how to manipulate an abstract syntax tree with babel.
 So, without further ado, let's get into it!